 This steam-driven rack railway, Switzerland’s only daily* steam locomotive service, has been shuttling passengers to the top of the mountain since 1892 and celebrated its 125th anniversary in 2017.

 (*the railway operates between early to mid-June and late October.
 See below for further details.)

 Running from the village of Brienz at the foot of the mountain, all the way to the summit of the Brienzer Rothorn, the Brienz Rothorn Bahn is a must for any fan of trains, amazing views, or once in a lifetime experiences.

-For stats fans: it’s Switzerland’s fourth-highest railway track, the ride covers just 4.7 miles of track and at some points climbs an incline of 25%.
+For statistics fans: it’s Switzerland’s fourth-highest railway track, the ride covers just 4.7 miles of track and at some points climbs an incline of 25%.

 Practical information about Brienzer Rothorn